CyberShadow/dmdprof/blog.md

 Walter bright has [long](https://forum.dlang.org/search?q=group:digitalmarsD%20author:Walter%20author:Bright%20content:profiler) touted the importance of using profilers.
-Though we have plenty of the kind that instrument or [sample](https://github.com/VerySleepy/verysleepy) the program being profiled, including [one in DMD itself](https://dlang.org/dmd-linux.html#switch-profile), there aren't as many of the kind that allow profiling the input data, i.e. D programs.
+Though we have plenty of the kind that instrument or [sample](https://github.com/VerySleepy/verysleepy) the program being profiled, including [two in DMD itself](https://dlang.org/dmd-linux.html#switch-profile), there aren't as many of the kind that allow profiling the input data, i.e. D programs.
 Generic tools of [reducing input data sets according to some condition](https://github.com/CyberShadow/DustMite) are theoretically applicable, but specialized tools are generally much more effective.